 January, October, July, April

-Surrey is a key contributor to the South-East Physics network of nine leading university physics departments (SEPnet) and you will be part of its graduate network (GRADnet), the largest postgraduate research school in England.
+You’ll have the opportunity to collaborate with scientists around the world, and take advantage of our strategic partnerships with organisations such as the National Physical Laboratory and the Royal Surrey County Hospital.
+We’re part of the South-East Physics network of nine leading university physics departments (SEPnet), and you’ll become part of its graduate network (GRADnet), the largest postgraduate research school in England.

 Qualification and course duration